samthebest/dump/work-flow-2.md

 ### Doing -> Ready to Release

-1. The aforementioned reviewer should login to Jenkins and there should be a "merge branch" job or similar, with a parameter that is the branch.
+1. The aforementioned reviewer should login to Jenkins and there should be a "merge branch" / "close PR" job or similar, with a parameter that is the branch.
 The reviewer should run the job.
 This job should:
-    - Checkout/pull the branch
     - *(Desirable, but hard)* Check that the user is not the assignee of the ticket
+    - Pull master, and merge in the branch
+    - does a commit with messsage "Closes #<PR-number>." (might need to be jenkins param for now)
     - Run the test suite, this may include a suite that spins up temporary staging clusters
-    - If the test suite passes, it merges the feature branch into master and pushes master.
+    - If and only if the test suite passes, it pushes master.
     - *(Desirable, but hard)* automatically do step 2
 2. Move the ticket to "Ready to Release"